 Try to make small changes that do not affect the scope or functionality of completed features but still align with the development strategy.
 Record the details of every change in the backlog.
 Get everyone (especially the stakeholder) to understand and accept the impact of the change before committing the change to the plan.

-Test new product features whenever they are delivered.
+Test new product features whenever they are delivered when building an MVP.
 Test them at an early stage of development.
 Test them before moving to the next phase.
 Test after updating the production version.
 Test products before putting them on the market.
 Test products after putting them on the market.
 Test the bug fixes that you missed in your previous tests.

 Test.
 Test.
 Test.